Dudley Leavitt Pickman

-Dudley Leavitt Pickman (1779-1846) was an American merchant who built one of the great trading firms in Salem, Massachusetts, during the seaport's ascendancy as a trading power in the late eighteenth and early nineteenth centuries.
+Dudley Leavitt Pickman (May 4, 1779 - November 4, 1846) was an American merchant and businessman who built one of the great trading firms in Salem, Massachusetts, during the seaport's ascendancy as a trading power in the late eighteenth and early nineteenth centuries.

 Pickman was a partner in the firm Devereux, Pickman & Silsbee and a state senator.
 Among the wealthiest Salem merchants of his day, Pickman used his own clipper ships to trade with the Far East in an array of goods ranging from indigo and coffee to pepper and spices, and was one of the state's earliest financiers, backing everything from cotton and woolen mills to railroads to water-generated power plants.
 Pickman also helped found what is today's Peabody Essex Museum.